frederic-baucher/jpmoral.github.io/_posts/2015-08-09-metaprogramming-class-instance-variables-and-inheritance.md

 end
 {% endhighlight %}

-Here we've defined a module `Echoer` and a class `Person` that `extends`s it.
+Here we've defined a module `Echoer` and a class `Person` that `extend`s it.
 To understand what this code does let's try a few examples:

-{% highlight ruby %}
+{% highlight ruby linenos=table %}
 Person.known_phrases # => ["hello", "goodbye"]

 p = Person.new